West Brom - Burnley: How to watch, start time, team news, odds

-West Brom – Burnley will see perhaps the Premier League’s two most desperate-for-a-win managers — Slaven Bilic and Sean Dyche, respectively — face off in an early-season relegation six-pointer at The Hawthorns on Monday (Watch live at 12:30 pm ET, online via Peacock Premium).
+West Brom – Burnley will see perhaps the Premier League’s two most desperate-for-a-win managers — Slaven Bilic and Sean Dyche, respectively — face off in an early-season relegation six-pointer at The Hawthorns on Monday (Watch live at 12:30 pm ET, on NBCSN and online via NBCSports.com).

 WEST BROM – BURNLEY STREAM LIVE